 PETA donated $11,500 to fund the radiation licensing necessary to implement the test nationwide, and our scientists are now contacting all U.S. fisheries to urge them to implement this modern and more efficient method.

-The PETA International Science Consortium, Ltd., oversees and coordinates the donations of PETA-named affiliates to such programs.
+The PETA International Science Consortium, Ltd., oversees and coordinates the donations of PETA entities to such programs.
 To date, members of the consortium have donated more than $1.5 million to the development and implementation of non-animal testing methods.